wanjohiryan/Arc3dia/README.md

 </div>

-Arc3dia is a plug-and-play Docker image that allows users to games, the SteamOS, and stream them to any web browser regardless of their location.
-It provides an accessible way to enjoy your favorite games with friends remotely.
+Arc3dia is a plug-and-play Docker image that allows you to play games and stream them to a remote chromium browser on any device.
+It provides an accessible way to enjoy your favourite games with friends remotely.

 ## Installation